 The Contemporary French Studies program allows beginning and intermediate students an entryway into the political, social, and cultural complexity of contemporary France:

 TRAVEL INFO: a how-to from the Paris Police on staying safe in Paris.
-Very handy advice that applies to many urban centers in France.
+Convenient advice applies to many urban centers in France.

 Students wishing to apply for CIEE must: